After reporting an injury

 Fraud is rare, but sometimes employees do intentionally misrepresent the facts surrounding their work injuries.

-Even if you suspect fraud, report the injury to SFM right away just as you would with any other work injury, and let your claims representative know your concerns or email us.
+Even if you suspect fraud, report the injury to SFM right away just as you would with any other work injury, and let your claims representative know your concerns or report potential fraud on our website.

 SFM’s Special Investigations Unit and in-house attorneys are prepared to investigate, evaluate and pursue fraudulent claims.